fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 Other interesting balancing feedback loop formulas we came up with are:

-Only downvotes:
+### Only downvotes
 ```
 rankingScore = -(downvotes+1) * age
 ```

 ![Scatter Plot Upvotes vs Quality](https://github.com/fdietze/notes/raw/master/improving-the-hacker-news-ranking-algorithm/hacker-news-downvotes-quality-scatterplot.png)

+Only having downvotes is very interesting, because it's much harder to promote your own content.

-Upvotes with views as downvotes:
+### Upvotes with views as downvotes
 ```
 rankingScore = (upvotes-views-1) * age
 ```